-- Evidence that the associated registration fees has been paid
+- Evidence that the associated registration fees have been paid.

-- The registration applications are presented to MCDR securities registration committee on a weekly basis.
+- The registration applications are presented to MCDR's securities registration committee on a weekly basis.
 The underlying deposition shall be approved by such committee.

 - The company receives a letter approving such central depository within 15 days at most from the date of submitting all the required documents.

-- The company shall announce the starting date of the central depository system in one of the widely circulated daily newspapers, one of which, at least, should be an English newspaper.
-Such publishing shall be made, at least, 10 days before the effectiveness of the central depository system.
+- The company shall announce the starting date of the central depository system in one of the widely circulated daily newspapers, one of which, at least, should be an English-language newspaper.
+Such publication shall be made, a minimum of 10 days before the effectiveness of the central depository system.

-- Should no materialized shares are issued, the company shall submit a list of all issued securities to have same registered with MCDR's database.
-Deposits of securities made by the company shall be accepted in the prescribed date or the required transfers should be fully made in case there are no printed shares instruments or temporary shares certificates.
+- Should no materialized shares be issued, the company shall submit a list of all issued securities to have the same registered with MCDR's database.
+Deposits of securities made by the company shall be accepted on the prescribed date or the required transfers should be fully made in case there are no printed shares instruments or temporary shares certificates.

-- Should there are materialized shares issued, the deposition of such shares with MCDR shall be made through a custodian who is one of the licensed banks in Egypt to undertake such activity
+- Should there be materialized shares issued, the deposition of such shares with MCDR shall be made through a custodian who is one of the banks in Egypt licensed to undertake such activity

 For further information regarding dealings with MCDR, kindly visit its official website on: https://www.mcsd.com.eg/mcdr/english/